Chaainsheel Bugyal Trek

 From here, trekkers can choose among four trek paths: the shortest involves a motorable track to Duchanu, followed by a 1 km ascent to Tikula Bugyal via Saaradhaar–Kaladhaar–Chauttoli–Sapaha.

-The others are longer and traverse meadows like Sunaoti, Cheeva, Balaavat, and Falchi.
+The others are longer and traverse meadows like Sunaoti, Cheeva, Balaavat, and Falchi

-Clothing
+Clothing and Backpack

 Footwear